A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 We soon go from the choppy waters of the lake into a harbor as smooth as glass.
 Once tied up to a short finger pier, the wind is blowing hard overhead, but our boat doesn’t budge an inch.

 Burton Island State Park is a state park campground but cannot be accessed by car.
-We say only one maintenance truck driving around while there.
-The only way to get to the island is by boat or swimming which keeps the crowds down.
+We saw only one maintenance truck driving around while there.
+The only way to get to the island is by boat which keeps the crowds down.

 As we walk towards the office to sign in after leaving all the amenities of Burlington for a remote state park, there isn’t much conversation.
 It looks as if we will be two nights in a place where at sunset mosquitoes will likely emerge in swarms from the swampy areas around the harbor created by the flooding.
 If we close up the cabin with no ventilation, things could become unbearable.
 Plus there wasn’t much on the foody end of things either.
 What we packed in is what we had.